Auth API Validation Checks

 Transaction type validation

 Galileo checks product and account settings to determine whether the transaction type is permitted to the cardholder.
-When any of the following items is true, Galileo returns 57:
+When any of the following items is true, Galileo returns these response codes:

 Where there is an account feature blocking the transaction, you can call Set Account Feature to unblock the transaction type for that account.
 Where a product parameter or product settings block the transaction, you can ask Galileo to change the setting for the product.